-Various events, including the highly anticipated Womxn’s Leadership Conference on Thursday, March 24, are planned throughout the month.
-The kick-off event is scheduled for Thursday, March 3, in the Santos Manuel Student Union South, Events Center A at 11 a.m.
+A variety of events, including the highly anticipated Womxn’s Leadership Conference on Wednesday, March 22, are planned.
+The kick-off event is scheduled for Thursday, March 2, in the Santos Manuel Student Union East, Obershaw Dining Center at 11 a.m.

 CSUSB’s Womxn’s History Month events include:

-- March 24, SMSU North Ballroom, 9 a.m. – 3 p.m.: CSUSB’s 7th annual Womxn’s Leadership Conference.
-The goal of the Womxn’s Leadership Conference is to help all of those who identify as womxn – students, staff and faculty become stronger leaders in their personal, organizational and community spheres of influence; inspiring them to create a more accepting, equitable environment for themselves and other womxn; and empowering them to embrace their authentic selves.
-More details forthcoming.
+The CSUSB Womxn’s Leadership Conference is an annual professional development conference to help students, staff and faculty become stronger leaders in their personal, organizational and community spheres of influence; inspiring them to create a more accepting, equitable environment for themselves and other womxn; and empowering them to embrace their authentic selves.
+Register at the Womxn’s Leadership Conference registration page.

-For the most up-to-date information, visit the CSUSB Womxn’s History Month website.
+For more information, visit the CSUSB Womxn’s History Month website.